 FREN301.
 French Culture and Civilization: Before World War II.

-Cr 3
+Prerequisite: FREN211 and FREN212, or equivalent proficiency.
 The course is a study of the development of French civilization as shown in its history, geography, arts, institutions and thought.
 Emphasis is placed on the interdependence of all these aspects of French culture.
-The course begins with the Cro-Magnon inhabitants of the region, now known as France, and continues to the post World War II era and the Cinquième République.
+The course begins with the Cro-Magnon inhabitants of the region now known as France, and continues to the post World War II era and the Cinquième République.
 The arts and their impact play a special role in this course's subject matter.
 The course uses a background text, as well as supplementary material including videos, newspapers, magazines, some historical, political and literary texts, as well as guest speakers.
 The course is taught in French.